 As of this writing, the Hollywood film called Bolden has not yet been released.
 Wynton Marsalis wrote the music for the film but, at best, his contributions will be an educated guess because Bolden never recorded.
-No one alive today really knows what he sounded like, and nobody has really known since his occasional bassist Ed Garland died in 1980.
-No one was interviewed during Bolden’s career about the cornetist, and in fact there was no real interest in his music until the mid-1930s which was long after his horn was stilled.
+No one alive today really knows what he sounded like.
+Nobody has known since his occasional bassist Ed Garland died in 1980.
+No one was interviewed during Bolden’s career about the cornetist, and there was no real interest in documenting his life or music until the mid-1930s, long after his horn was stilled.

-A definitive and highly recommended book, In Search Of Buddy Bolden – First Man Of Jazz by Donald Marquis (available from Da Capo Press), was written in 1978 and it does its best to set the record straight on jazz’s first martyr.
-But still, there are many mysteries.
+A definitive and highly recommended book, In Search Of Buddy Bolden – First Man Of Jazz by Donald Marquis, was written in 1978 and it does its best to set the record straight on jazz’s first martyr.
+But there are still many mysteries.

 Charles “Buddy” Bolden was born on September 6, 1877 in New Orleans.
 His father died when he was six and he was raised by his widowed mother.
-Growing up, he attended the local Baptist church where he heard the spirited music.
-Most important was the regular opportunity to see some of the local brass bands that played at parades, funerals, and social functions.
-Their music, which was dominated by marches in the 1880s and ‘90s but also included some popular songs and possibly even a few blues, featured ensembles and was mostly worked out in advance.
+Growing up, he attended the local Baptist church where he absorbed the spirited music.
+Most important was the regular opportunity he had to watch the local brass bands at parades, funerals, and social functions.
+Their music was dominated by marches, but also included some popular songs and possibly even a few blues.
+It featured ensemble playing and was mostly worked out in advance.
 There were also string groups and larger orchestras all of which were part of New Orleans’ day-to-day life.

-It is believed that Bolden probably graduated from high school and began taking cornet lessons in 1894 when he was nearly 17.
-While that is a pretty late start to begin the cornet, Bolden developed quickly and within a few months was already beginning to play professionally.
+It is believed that Bolden probably graduated from high school and that he began taking cornet lessons in 1894 when he was about 17.
+That is a pretty late start to begin the cornet, but Bolden developed quickly and within a few months was already beginning to play professionally.

-After developing his approach and going through many musicians, Bolden had a stable personnel in his band by 1900 that matched his cornet with valve trombonist Willie Cornish, Frank Lewis and Willie Warner on clarinets, guitarist Jefferson Mumford, bassist Jimmy Johnson, and either Henry Zeno or Cornelius Tillman on drums.
+After developing his approach and going through many musicians, Bolden settled on a stable personnel for his band by 1900.
+He matched his cornet with valve trombonist Willie Cornish, Frank Lewis and Willie Warner on clarinets, guitarist Jefferson Mumford, bassist Jimmy Johnson, and either Henry Zeno or Cornelius Tillman on drums.

 However Bolden did become known for what he said was “calling the children home.”
 He would be playing in one park, increase the volume drastically, and steal audiences from bands in other nearby parks.

-On Labor Day he played at a parade along with many other bands but he soon dropped out; that was his last gig.
+On Labor Day 1906 he played a parade along with many other bands but dropped out partway through; that was his last gig.
 His dementia worsened and he was arrested on Sept.
 9 for insanity.
 While he was soon released, he never recovered, turning into a derelict and a drunk who no longer cared about music.
 On March 13, 1907 Bolden was arrested again and a month later was committed to the East Louisiana State Hospital, a mental institution.
 It was believed at the time that his insanity was caused by alcoholism rather than the other way around.
 He was just 29.